-(1) Where at any time a police officer finds a person in circumstances which give the police officer cause to reasonably suspect that a prescribed illicit drug may be present in that person's oral fluid and the police officer reasonably believes

-Part II - Offences related to the taking of alcohol and drugs and the detection thereof
+Where at any time a police officer finds a person (1)in circumstances which give the police officer cause to reasonably suspect that a prescribed illicit drug may be present in that person's oral fluid and the police officer reasonably believes Part II - Offences related to the taking of alcohol and drugs and the detection

-- (2) Where a police officer reasonably believes that, while a motor vehicle was in motion, a crime under section 167A of the Criminal Code, or an offence under the Traffic Act 1925 or the Vehicle and Traffic Act 1999, was committed, the police officer may require the person (if any) who was driving the vehicle when it was in motion to undergo an oral fluid test or oral fluid analysis. - (3) Where a police officer reasonably believes that, while a motor vehicle was in motion, the vehicle became involved in a crash, the police officer may require the person (if any) who was driving the vehicle at the time of the crash to undergo an oral fluid test or oral fluid analysis. - (4) Without affecting the generality of subsection (1), a police officer may, for the purpose of forming the suspicion referred to in that subsection, deduce from the manner in which the person concerned was behaving at the time when the police officer found him or her that that person may have had a prescribed illicit drug in his or her oral fluid at that time. - (5) Where a motor vehicle continues in motion after the commission of a crime or an offence referred to in subsection (2) or after the occurrence of a crash referred to in subsection (3), the police officer concerned may, if necessary, direct the person who is driving the vehicle, by signal or otherwise, to stop the vehicle.
+- (2) Where a police officer reasonably believes that, while a motor vehicle was in motion, a crime under section 167A of the Criminal Code, or an offence under the Traffic Act 1925 or the Vehicle and Traffic Act 1999, was committed, the police officer may require the person (if any) who was driving the vehicle when it was in motion to undergo an oral fluid test or oral fluid analysis. - (3) Where a police officer reasonably believes that, while a motor vehicle was in motion, the vehicle became involved in a crash, the police officer may require the person (if any) who was driving the vehicle at the time of the crash to undergo an oral fluid test or oral fluid analysis. - (4) Without affecting the generality of subsection (1), a police officer may, for the purpose of forming the suspicion referred to in that subsection, deduce from the manner in which the person concerned was behaving at the time when the police officer found him or her that that person may have had a prescribed illicit drug in his or her oral fluid at that time. - (5) Where a motor vehicle continues in motion after the commission of a crime or an offence referred to in subsection (2) or after the occurrence of a crash referred to in subsection (3), the police officer concerned may, if necessary, direct the s.
+9 Part II - Offences related to the taking of alcohol and drugs and the detection thereof person who is driving the vehicle, by signal or otherwise, to stop the vehicle.